 tu sês stât

 tu sês stât tirât fûr

 you were taken out

 Recall that you are is expressed in Friulian as tu tu sês or simply tu sês.
 (This is similar to how, for example, Friulian expresses he is as lui al è or simply al è, and I am as jo o soi or simply o soi.)
 In the last part of this verse, you find tu tu sês.

 e in pulvin tu tornarâs

-You will recall that il non means name.
+Recall that il non means name.
 The expression meti non means to name (literally, to put name).
-The text tells you that the man put the name Eve to his wife.
+You read that the man puts the name Eve unto his wife.

 l’om i metè non a la sô femine Eve